Bandeapart1964/PuppyGit/README.md

 - support more encoding for Editor(now only supported utf8)
 - support submodules
 - view commit history as a interactable tree
+- view history of file(plan: add menu item in Files page single item menu, and Editor page top bar menu. if file is not in a git repo, show a toast)

 ## About ssh